sleekmason/Lilidog-Minimal/README.md

 ### There are currently three versions of Lilidog Available.
 See below for features.

-- Lilidog-amd64 (Bullseye amd64 full version) - Uses repositories from Debian stable. - These builds will change only when new features <br/>
+- Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use. <br/>
-are deemed ready for release.
+This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, gparted, Synaptic, and Gimp + more!

-- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog, while allowing you to choose most all of <br/>
+- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog, <br/>
-your OWN packages.
-Design your system with whatever programs you like! <br/> Currently contains lxterminal, pcmanfm, and mousepad to get you started. <br/>
+while allowing you to choose most all of your OWN packages.<br/> Design your system with whatever programs you like! <br/> Currently contains lxterminal, pcmanfm, and mousepad to get you started. <br/>
 apt update && apt install synaptic for a graphical installer to make things easier. <br/>
-Be prepared to edit the menu if you would like as you add packages to your distro. <br/> See Jgmenu.conf in the menu under "configuration" or go to ~/.config/jgmenu/README for details. <br/>
+Be prepared to edit the menu if necessary as you add packages to your distro. <br/> See Jgmenu.conf in the menu under "configuration" or go to ~/.config/jgmenu/README for details. <br/>

 - Lilidog-i386 (Bullseye 32 bit version) - This version uses a 32 bit i686-pae kernel for older computers and virtual environments. <br/>